 After you’ve gone through the payment process and have clicked Submit Transfer Request, a confirmation appears.

-If you navigate back to the Reg.
-Transfer page, you'll see it's pending.
+If you navigate back to the Transfer Registrations page, you'll see it's pending.

 Any payment you make is held as a credit balance on the account until the transfer completes.
 The charge for the transfer is then applied.